-As a general guideline, if the task is done for more than a total of two hours over a whole shift, or continuously for more than 30 minutes at a time, there is a risk of MSD.
+If the task is done for more than a total of 2 hours over a whole shift, or continuously for more than 30 minutes at a time, there is a risk of musculoskeletal disorders.

 High force is exerted when large loads, relative to the body part doing the activity, are placed on muscles and other tissues.
 An indicator of a high force is when a worker describes a task as physically demanding, needs help to do it, requires a stronger person or two people to do the task, or where a normally one-handed task requires two hands.